cptdanko/Html5_Starter_App_With_Swift/README.md

 #Project goal
 My objective here is to provide an example of "How-to" do something, for this sort of app.
 If you would like to see an example on how to do something, then please let me know and I will see what I can do to include that.
 Also if you think you can add something to this repo, then by all means fork this repo, add your change and create a pull request.

+#"This sort of app"...what do I mean?
+In addition to having a background in computer science research, I am also a Java developer i.e. I work with Java web apps.
+So when I started working on my iOS app, I wanted to reuse my existing UI(HTML5) skillset, hence I structured my iOS app in such a way that I can reuse my UI skills.
+Still not clear? please have a read of my blog post ([Making an iOS app like making a Java web app]) where I try to explain it all.

 # A brief history of this project
 This repo was orginally called [IonicStarterAppWithSwift] and should you want to how this repo came to be i.e. the idea, motivation etc you can have a read about it in my [blog post].
-Recently, I have made a few simple yet significant changes to this project,
+Recently, I made a few simple, yet significant changes to this project,

 # What changes?
 - **A More appropriate Name**: When I first created the project I named it based on the [HTML5] framework that I was using i.e. [Ionic framework], I have since realised that this project is framework agnostic.
 What? what I mean is, you can pretty much use any framework to power the HTML contents for the iOS app created with this project.
 So the name [HTML5] starter app with Swift seemed more appropriate.
 I first realised that this Xcode project can be used with any HTML5 framework, when I got a [message], about how using this project helped get a rejected(iOS app store) PhoneGap app, pass the app store review process.
 The rejected [PhoneGap] app was actually built using [JQuery mobile], and on realising that, I was like hmmm, any HTML5 framework can be used for this, huh!
 - **Reduce complexity**: Originally for this repo, I had a seperate branch to show how to schedule local notifications i.e. using [UILocalNotifications].
 I realised that that's not very efficient...so this project shows a tab based app and one of the tabs provides the feature to schedule local notifications.
 This [post], describes the solution for how the app schedules [local notifications].

+[Making an iOS app like making a Java web app]:http://captaindanko.blogspot.com.au/2015/06/making-ios-app-like-making-java-web-app.html
 [chart]:https://en.wikipedia.org/wiki/Chart
 [Core Data]: https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html
 [AngularJS]: https://angularjs.org/